jsdelivrbot/jeblad.github.io/about.md

 ---
 layout: page
-title: "About"
+title: About
 menu: About
-description: "This is some descriptiove text about 'About'"
+description: This is some descriptiove text about 'About'
 ---
 {% include JB/setup %}